GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 1. Once signed in, you are directed to a [dashboard](https://dashboard.pusher.com/).
    The dashboard provides a convenient way to retrieve application settings, view errors and a console to debug calls to your application.
-From the dashboard's left panel, create a new application using "Your apps" and note down the cluster, application id, key and secret.
+From the dashboard's left panel, click Your apps to create a new application.
+Copy the cluster, application ID, key, and secret for later use
 1. Update [appengine-web.xml](java/src/main/webapp/WEB-INF/appengine-web.xml) with your Pusher
    account credentials.

-### Pusher SDKs
+## Pusher SDKs

 Pusher provides a [range of libraries in different languages](https://pusher.com/docs/libraries):

-- Their REST SDKs provide the ability to authenticate clients and publish HTTP events from your server.
+- Pusher's REST SDKs provide the ability to authenticate clients and publish HTTP events from your server.
-- The WebSocket SDKs handle subscription.
+- Pusher's WebSocket SDKs handle subscription.

-### Channels
+## Channels

 A [channel](https://pusher.com/docs/client_api_guide/client_channels) is automatically created when an application publishes or subscribes to the channel by name.